20 Things You Should Buy at Dollar Tree, 5 to Avoid, and 1 We Can’t Agree On

 Hip Tip: Check out this fun custom photo DIY using Dollar Tree vases!

 This one’s for the beauty lovers out there!
 Dollar Tree’s makeup section is full of cheap finds from popular brands like e.l.f., L.A.
 Colors, and Wet ‘N Wild — all for only $1!
-Dollar Tree’s cosmetics section has everything you need to fill your makeup bag on a budget.
+You’ll find everything you need to fill your makeup bag on a budget.

 Even sweeter, you can use coupons at Dollar Tree for some significant savings on name-brand cosmetics!
 Take some time to scope out the beauty/personal care section for name-brand items mixed in with all the other stuff.

-I LOVE the Wet n Wild mascara in the teal tube.
+I LOVE the Wet n Wild mascara!
 It layers really well, doesn’t clump, washes off easily-yet doesn’t smudge, streak, or run while wearing it.
 I highly recommend it. – Hip reader Brittany

-Dollar Tree’s organizational products are a must-have for any neat freak!
+Dollar Tree’s organizational products are a must-have for any neat freak on a budget!
+They have everything you’ll need to put together the perfect storage solution for your space without breaking the bank.
 Whether you’re looking for plastic, canvas, or wire mesh, you’ll find a ton of organizational products in a variety of shapes and sizes.

-Hip Tip: Check out these face mask storage and organization solutions from Dollar Tree – all for just $1 each!
+Hip Tip: Check out 10 of our fave storage solutions at Dollar Tree – all just $1 each!

 Teachers, rejoice!
 We know you spend your own hard-earned money outfitting your classrooms to be fun and functional for your students.
-To make your space beautiful on a budget, give Dollar Tree a look before the school year starts for educational decor, learning tools, and classroom supplies!
+To make your space beautiful on a budget, give Dollar Tree a look before the school year starts.
+You’ll find educational decor, learning tools, classroom supplies, and more!

-It’s picture frames galore at Dollar Tree!
+Dollar Tree has picture frames galore!
 Similar picture frames may cost $5 or more at other stores and look just the same.
-Sure, they’re not the highest quality frames, but they’re great for crafts and inexpensive decor!
+While the may not be the highest quality frames, they’re great for crafts and inexpensive decor.
 A quick tip — before purchasing, check to make sure that the hanging bracket or hook on the back is securely attached.

-Hip Tip: See how Lina used Dollar Tree frames to make these! 😍
+Hip Tip: See how Lina used Dollar Tree frames to make these lanterns! 😍

 These greeting cards are made by a division of the Hallmark company, so they’re surprisingly high-quality for the price.
 Stock up and keep them on hand for children’s birthday parties and all of life’s other occasions.
 You can’t beat that price!

 One of Collin’s all-time favorite Dollar Tree buys is their huge assortment of gift bags!
-Pair one with Dollar Tree’s inexpensive tissue paper, and it’s the absolute easiest, most cost-effective way to wrap up a pretty present in no time at all!
+Pair one with Dollar Tree’s inexpensive tissue paper or shreds, and it’s the absolute easiest, most cost-effective way to wrap up a pretty present in no time at all!

 You’ll find everything you need to help care for your clothes with the laundry essentials and storage bags from Dollar Tree!
-Use these and these other clever solutions to make packing for travel a cinch!
+The vacuum pack bags are some of our readers’ favorites and they’ll save you big when compared to brand name competitors.

 Glasses for a buck?!
 Seems like a bargain to us! 🙂 Keep your eyes peeled for prescription-strength fashion reading glasses for just $1 per pair, which normally sell for much more at other stores.